kalmi/angular-collection-json/README.md

   // which is invoked before processing the template cjProvider.setSuccessHandler(function(response, q, config){

-    # follow redirect on 201 - created
+    //follow redirect on 201 - created
     if (res.status == 201){
       redirect = res.headers('Location');
       if(!redirect) {